Liturgy as Source of Life

 Members of God’s Housekeepers meet each Monday morning to maintain the cleanliness of the church.
 To get involved, contact Gilberto and Martha Pena at

-Greeters/Ushers help build an atmosphere of hospitality within the church, and reverently provide any assistance or specific direction to those in need prior to, during, and after the liturgy.
+Greeters/Ushers help build an atmosphere of hospitality within the church, and reverently provide any assistance or specific direction to those in need prior to, during and after the liturgy.
+This ministry is for teens and adults.

-Lectors proclaim the Word of God clearly and understandably so that all who hear may respond.
+Lectors proclaim the Word of God effectively, clearly and understandably so that all who hear may respond.

 Liturgy Action Ministry